cockroachdb/docs/v22.1/upsert.md

 - An `UPSERT` statement affecting a proper subset of columns behaves differently depending on whether or not you specify the target columns in the statement.

     - If you specify target columns (e.g., `UPSERT INTO accounts (id, name) VALUES (2, 'b2');`), the values of columns that do not have new values in the `UPSERT` statement will not be updated.
-    - If you do not specify the target columns (e.g., `UPSERT INTO accounts VALUES (2, 'b2');`), the value of columns that do not have new values in the `UPSERT` statement will be updated to the default values.
+    - If you do not specify the target columns (e.g., `UPSERT INTO accounts VALUES (2, 'b2');`), the value of columns that do not have new values in the `UPSERT` statement will be updated to their default values.

     For examples, see [Upsert a proper subset of columns](#upsert-a-proper-subset-of-columns).